r-pufky/payday2-secret/README.md

    `In a place of healing the four thieves stole a vial of vile blood with speed
     and threats they keep all the people under control.`

-1. Pacifish

-   `The four thieves did not spill blood while on the boat.`

 Complete **whitehouse** mission as normal.
 Once in the bunker, cut left and see painting.
 If requirements are met it will glow gold.
 Remove the painting.
 Host